Children’s teeth development

 Visiting the dentist

-Children should visit the dentist to have their teeth checked by the time they’re two.
-This lets your child get to know the dentist.
-It also gives you and your dentist a chance to talk about your child’s dental health needs and plan your child’s dental care.
+Regular dental check-ups give your child the chance get to know the dentist.
+They also give you and your dentist a chance to talk about your child’s dental health needs and plan your child’s dental care.

-Your child might not always see a dentist – many other oral health professionals are fully qualified to give you advice and work on your child’s teeth, depending on your child’s needs.
-They include dental therapists, dental hygienists and oral health therapists or specialist dentists like paediatric dentists.
+Your child might also see other oral health professionals, depending on your child’s needs.
+These include dental therapists, dental hygienists and oral health therapists or specialist dentists like paediatric dentists.

 Dental care for children is often free in the public dental system, up to a certain age.
 For details of public dental providers, see your state or territory health department website.

 There are private dental clinics all over Australia.
 You’ll have to pay for your appointments, but people with private health insurance might get some money back from their private health fund.